shareed/OOP/study-guide/JAVA.md

 [More on Abstarct Classes...](../README.md)
 ___________________________________

+## Abstract Classes VS Interfaces.
+Below is a list of some differences between the two:

+- A class can extend only one class (abstract or not) but can implement multiple interfaces
+- Interface variables are implicitly public static final
+- Abstract classes can declare any modifiers on instance variables
+- Interfaces can (as of Java 8) provide default methods, but all others are public abstract
+- Abstract classes can declare any modifiers on their methods **If you wanted to develop and enforce a certain hierarchy of functionality where state and behavior was tracked, then you would use an abstract class**

+**If you want a class to be free to implement functionality without constrained to a hierarchy, then an interface is a better approach**
 ## Exceptions
+**An Exception is a specific subclass of Throwable and it represents all possible exceptions that may occur within your program**
 - different errors can occur: coding errors made by the programmer, errors due to wrong input, or other unforeseeable things
 ### TRY and CATCH
 - **try** statement allows you to define a block of code to be tested for errors while it is being executed
 - **catch** statement allows you to define a block of code to be executed, if an error occurs in the try block
 - **finally** statement lets you execute code, after try...catch, regardless of the result
 - **throw** statement allows you to create a custom error
-    - - used together with an exception type.
+    -  used together with an exception type.
 There are many exception types available in Java: ArithmeticException, FileNotFoundException, ArrayIndexOutOfBoundsException, SecurityException, etc:

 [More on Exceptions](../java/EXCEPTIONS.md)
 ________________________________________